ISISComputingGroup/ibex_developers_manual/Motors-Trouble-Shooting.md

 ## Galil General

+### The Galil has been power cycled

+If Nagios is reporting a power cycled galil, ensure the positions have been corrected (by homing or other means), and clear the error by writing to `MOT:DMC[motor number]:PWRDET:RESET:SP`.

 ### The Galil reports being at home when it is at a limit, not at the limit switch

 Ensure the limit_as_home flag is correctly set, see [here](Galil#configure-galil-crate-1)